VinsonCernuto/Employee_Management_System/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)<br />

   ## Description
-   This is terminal based application that would allow a bissness to manage current employees, add new or remove old employees, change postion or salary.
+   This is terminal based application that would allow a business to manage current employees, add new or remove old employees, change position or salary.

    ## Table of Contents
   - [Description](#description)